SmingHub/Sming/docs/source/information/hot-tips.rst

 Webpages and Spiffs
 ===================

-FlashString turns out to be very useful for sending web pages, javascript, CSS and so on.
+:component:`FlashString <FlashString>` turns out to be very useful for sending web pages, javascript, CSS and so on.
 Many examples for the ESP8266 exist where a Spiffs file system is used for this purpose, but in fact Spiffs is not ideal.
 If you want to release a new version of your software, and your